Background pattern

 ritonavir

-Read this label carefully before starting to take this medicine, as it contains important information for you or your child.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you or your child.

 1. Storage of Norvir

-1. What is Norvir and how is it used
+1. What is Norvir and what is it used for

-Norvir contains the active ingredient ritonavir.
+Norvir contains the active substance ritonavir.
 Norvir is a protease inhibitor used to control HIV infection.
-Norvir is used in combination with other anti-HIV (antiretroviral) medications to control HIV infection.
-Your doctor will discuss with you which combination of medications is best for you.
+Norvir is used in combination with other anti-HIV medicines (antiretrovirals) to control HIV infection.
+Your doctor will discuss with you which combination of medicines is best for you.

-Norvir is used in children aged 2 years and older, adolescents, and adults infected with HIV, the virus that causes AIDS.
+Norvir is used in children from 2 years of age, adolescents and adults infected with HIV, the virus that causes AIDS.

 2. What you need to know before you or your child takes Norvir